GoC-Spending/contracts-data-web/content/department/ocsec-bccst.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Office of the Intelligence Commissioner spent an estimated \$155.9K in 2021-2022 on contracts.
+Office of the Intelligence Commissioner spent an estimated **\$155.9K in 2021-2022** on contracts.

+Across 7 contracts active since the start of the 2017-2018 fiscal year, 0 have at least one amendment (0%).
+Of contracts with amendments, the average increase in dollar value was NA and the average number of amendments was NA.
+Cumulatively these amendments represent an increase of \$NA over the original contract values.

+The average contract duration was 0.63 years, and the average contract value (not including contracts under \$10k) was \$74.9K.
+The longest contract was 1 years.
+The largest contract by value (including amendments) was \$145.4K.

 {{< /entity_summary >}}

 ## Vendors